rafizul896/stationery-shop-frontend/README.md

 # Stationery Store

-## Overview

-The **Stationery Store** is a full-featured e-commerce platform that allows users to browse and purchase a variety of stationery products.
+**Stationery Store** is a full-featured e-commerce platform that allows users to browse and purchase a variety of stationery products.
 The frontend is built using React.js and Tailwind CSS, offering a seamless and user-friendly shopping experience.

 ## Features